Neptune Blog

 • Continuous Training (CT) – a process that automatically retrains ML models in production.

-• Continuous Monitoring (CM) – an idea of continuously monitoring data and models in production in order to notice potential data drift or model staleness.
+• Continuous Monitoring (CM) – the idea of continuously monitoring data and models in production to detect potential data drift or model obsolescence.

 MLOps phases

-There is no unique way or architecture for solving MLOps problems, especially nowadays when more than hundreds of tools and packages related to MLOps exist.
-This is because of the diverse nature of ML projects and the fact that the concept of MLOps is fairly young, we can propose some steps to help build the MLOps pipeline, but most likely, they might not be exhaustive.
+There is no single way or architecture to solve MLOps problems, especially nowadays when there are tools and packages that are highly optimized for MLOps.
+Due to the diverse nature of ML projects and the fact that the concept of MLOps is relatively new, we can suggest some steps to help build the MLOps pipeline, but most likely they will not be exhaustive.

 Design and scope

 Before we start developing an ML project and writing the code, we need to make sure that the business goal is clear and that we are competent enough to solve the problem.
-Here comes the phase of design and scope
+This is where design and scope phase comes in.

-In this phase, we need to make sure that we understand the problem statement and business goals of our project.
-Also, we need to check the availability of all resources such as suitable architecture, computation resources, competent team, and similar.
+In this step, we need to make sure that we understand the problem statement and the business goals of our project.
+We also need to check the availability of all resources such as suitable architecture, computing resources, a competent team and so on.

 Development

 After design and scope, comes project development.
-It includes:
+This includes:

-• Research – gathering new information about potential input features, data preprocessing steps, ML model, new tools, and similar.
+• Research – gathering new information about potential input features, data pre-processing steps, ML models, new tools, etc.

 • Data engineering – data ingesting, developing ETL pipelines, data warehousing, database engineering, etc.